kartik4949/TensorPipe/README.md

 ```

 ## Example Usage 2
-### Create a Data Pipeline for Bbounding Boxes with tf records.
+### Create a Data Pipeline for Bounding Boxes with tf records.

 ```
 import numpy as np